-As Mark Twain so aptly put it, "New Orleans food is as delicious as the less criminal forms of sin.”
+Mark Twain aptly put it: "New Orleans food is as delicious as the less criminal forms of sin.”

 James Beard notable and Top Chef Susan Spicer has a long list of excellent NOLA restaurants under her belt, but this New American — no, New Louisianan — spot consistently delivers top-notch food and service on a beautiful patio (when weather permits).
 Everyone talks about the duck sandwich.

 It's a marketer's dream-come-true: The city's most buzzed about doughnut shop is run by a couple of police officers.
 It's one big pastry case of delights: red velvet, maple bacon, pb&j, and orange frosted doughnuts are glazed, filled, twisted, and also made into ice cream sandwiches.

 It's a tourist trap, but there's fried dough covered with mounds of powdered sugar, and you are only human.
 Best bet: Buy a can of chicory coffee and a souvenir box of beignet mix to recreate your own Du Monde at home.

 Take the long, scenic route by street car (it’s about 40 minutes from the French Quarter) and prepare to wait during the brunch rush.
 The Creole townhouse has an old-fashioned diner feel and a wide Formica bar where you should sit and order a chili omelette and an ice cream freeze.
 Or a pecan pie heated up in the fryer.
 Note: There's a French Quarter location open for business at 540 Chartres Street.

 Old-fashioned Italian grocer serving one of the best renditions of the famed mufaletta, a football-shaped sandwich stuffed with cured meets, cheese, crushed olives, and pickled veggies.
 They are eaten by the quarter and sold by the half, but order a whole — this is not the time to be shy about your appetite.